But within seconds you are told that the baby has Down's syndrome.

 So what do you say and do?

-Well, I can honestly say that I have never been in this position in my life...
-But I can say with equal measures of honesty that we probably experienced the full gamut of reactions from those within our social circle in the weeks following Natty's arrival.
-So I can tell you what worked for us...
+Before Natty was born I had never been in this position in my life...
+But I can say with equal measures of honesty that we probably experienced the full gamut of reactions from those within our social circle in the weeks immediately following Natty's arrival.
+This is what worked for us...

-Everyone is different of course, and this is never truer than in matters of pregnancy and birth, but whatever thoughts and emotions you have as onlookers, the parents will have already experienced them 100 fold.
-Oh yes.
+Everyone is different of course, and this is never truer than in matters of pregnancy and birth, but whatever thoughts and emotions you are experiencing as onlookers, the parents will have already gone through them 100 fold.
+Yes, all of those feelings.

 This is where Natty's entrance into the world really sorted the wheat from the chaff amongst friends.
 Longstanding friends didn't know what to say and soon disappeared, awkward and embarrassed.
-Those we'd got to meet relatively recently stepped up to the mark, supported, helped, offered childcare during our never-ending trips to the hospital.
-Family drove through the night to meet her, also in shock, but there.
+Those we'd got to meet relatively recently stepped up to the mark, supported, helped, offered childcare and cooked meals during our never-ending trips to the hospital.
+Family drove through the night to meet her, also in shock, but there for us all.

 The Wise and Respected Godmother says that when people are in crisis you must never be afraid to talk to them.
 If your words are meant with kindness, even if you don't quite say the right thing, you can't make them feel any worse than they do already.
-The only way is up.
-It's a win win situation, if you see what she means.
+The only way is up and knowing that you care will help.

 2) Congratulate the family on the arrival of a beautiful new person in the world!

-My husband popped the cork on the bottle of vintage champagne we had bought for the happy event anyway.
+My husband popped the cork on the bottle of bubbly we had bought in advance of our baby's arrival.
 We toasted our daughter who lay in an incubator in intensive care that night, even though that was the last thing we really felt like doing.

-Send a card of congratulations (not condolences!), send a small gift for the baby to have near her if she is in hospital, buy a small pack of toiletries or wholesome snacks for parents spending many hours in hospital or purchase a pretty coolbox for mums transporting breast milk to and from hospital twice a day.
+Send a card of congratulations (not condolences please!) and a small gift for the baby to have near her if she is in hospital, buy a pack of toiletries or wholesome snacks for parents spending many hours in hospital or purchase a pretty coolbox for mums transporting breast milk to and from hospital twice a day.

-Ask to see the baby or a photograph, ask if s/he has a name yet, how much she weighs, how the birth went, in fact anything you would normally ask any new parent.
+Ask to see the baby or a photograph, ask if she has a name yet, how much she weighs, how the birth went, in fact anything you would ordinarily ask any new parent.

 3) Be realistic

-The midwife who said "None of us want this for our children, but she is beautiful and you will cope."
+The midwife who said "None of us want this for our children, but she is beautiful, and you will cope." was one I came to trust the most.

 Another who countered my "I don't want to love her because I am afraid she's going to die," with "That baby needs your love my dear, whether she lives or dies.
-So get to that hospital and give it to her."
-So very wise and true.
+So get to that hospital and give it to her." was so very wise and true.

-And I didn't once ever contact any friends of friends whose phone numbers were passed my way simply because their children had the same number of chromosomes as mine....you get my drift.
+And I didn't once ever contact any friends of friends whose phone numbers were passed my way simply because their children had the same number of chromosomes as mine, prefering instead to make friendships with those who would have been in my life regardless of having a child with Down's syndrome or not.

 4) Avoid outdated language and clichés

-For unbiased advice that covers all bases, you can't do better than read the free leaflet published by the Down's Syndrome Association, available free in PDF format:
+For unbiased advice that covers all bases, you can't do better than read the free Start It Right leaflets published by the Down's Syndrome Association.

 PS) This is not number 5) because it is not advice